 - Pour boiling water on weeds.
 This is a great option for weeds in between stepping stones or in cracks in the sidewalk.

 - Get a flamethrower (really).
 You can purchase a flame weeder from a local garden or hardware store.
 Be careful not to use this option any time there’s a risk of fire and only use it on tender green plants, not on larger, woody plants.

-The best form of weed control is a thick, well-fed lawn.
+The best form of lawn weed control is a healthy lawn.
 Some homeowners implement a tactic to overwhelm weeds with healthy grass by overseeding a weedy lawn.
-If you have exhausted all of these options and are still dealing with a weed problem, you may consider talking to a trusted lawn professional about chemical interventions that are designed for use around homes, businesses and schools.
+If you have exhausted all of these options and are still dealing with a weed problem, you may consider talking to a trusted lawn professional about how to get rid of weeds without killing grass by using chemicals.
 If you do decide to use a weed killer on your yard, use the lowest concentration product possible.

 Losing The Battle Against Weeds?